dotnet/AspNetCore.Docs/aspnet/getting-started/installing-on-linux.rst

 The nightly package source is: `https://www.myget.org/F/aspnetvnext/api/v2/`

-You specify your package sources through your NuGet.config file.
+You specify your package sources through your NuGet.Config file.

-Edit: ``~/.config/NuGet/NuGet.config``
+Edit: ``~/.config/NuGet/NuGet.Config``

-The NuGet.config file should look something like the following
+The NuGet.Config file should look something like the following

 .. code-block:: xml